spacetelescope/stwcs/doc/source/headerlet_def.rst

     - Delete a headerlet attached to a science file.
     - Print a summary of all headerlets attached to a science file.

-An optional GUI interface is available through teal and includes functions for writing a headerlet, applying a headerlet, etc. A full listing of all functions with GUI interface is available after `stwcs.wcsutil` is imported.
+An optional GUI interface is available through TEAL and includes functions for writing a headerlet, applying a headerlet, etc. A full listing of all functions with GUI interface is available after `stwcs.wcsutil` is imported.